-Academic & Student Policy, August 2019 When a student's death is verified by an official death certificate, CCC updates the student record, forgives CCC indebtedness, and settles the student's financial aid account in accordance with federal regulations.
-See Posthumous Degree Awards .
-City Colleges of Chicago
+When a student's death is verified by an official death certificate, CCC updates the student record, forgives CCC indebtedness, and settles the student's financial aid account in accordance with federal regulations.
+See Posthumous Degree Awards.

 ARTICLE IV.
 UNDERSTANDING PROGRAM REQUIREMENTS AT CCC